emilohlund-git/zarah/README.md

 - Customizable Chat Responses: Allow users to define custom chat response templates and create their own conversational experiences.

-We encourage the Slack community to get involved, provide feedback, and contribute to the project's development.

 ## Contributing

 Contributions to Slack Bot Name are welcome!
 To contribute, please follow these guidelines: